saraozn/tp/docs/UserGuide.md

 #### Finding a property: `findprop`
 [Back to Table of Contents](#table-of-contents)

-Finds and returns a property or a list of properties whose name contains the substring inputted.
+Finds and returns a property or a list of properties, from all the properties whose name contains the substring inputted.

 Format: `findprop NAME`